bismasaeed00/BSDropDown/README.md

 ```
 You can customize it's backgroud color, font and text color using the commented code above.
+The colour of menu button will be the same as defined for the text colour of options in dropdown.

 ### Delegate
 Implement the delegate method to know when user cliceked an option